Hello Moe Norman Fans,

 Let’s start making a difference by embracing the amazing talents and differences of the people around us.
 Let’s teach them that no-one is perfect and that is ok.
-As a matter of fact, we should celebrate everyones imperfections.
-Without judgement we can enjoy each others uniqueness because these make us who we are.
+As a matter of fact, we should celebrate everyone’s imperfections.
+Without judgment, we can enjoy each other’s uniqueness because these make us who we are.

 Moe’s life story is one of an unlikely hero.
-The world needs to learn about him so that others can see the genius behind the mask and how an poor, autistic boy from Canada became known as the worlds greatest ball-striker.
+The world needs to learn about him so that others can see the genius behind the mask and how a poor, autistic boy from Canada became known as the world’s greatest ball-striker.

 We cannot expect the world to be the amazing place we want it to be if we don’t do our part.
 Please do your part and help Barry and me complete this project this year by donating to our film.
 You can donate at the website listed here.